Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Duration: Half day to full day

-Wine Tasting: Most domaines welcome visitors for tastings (€5–15, often waived with purchase).
-The tourist office in Villefranche can provide maps and recommendations.
+Most domaines welcome visitors for tastings (€5–15, often waived with purchase).
+The tourist office in Villefranche-sur-Saône provides maps and recommendations.
+Train from Lyon Part-Dieu to Villefranche takes 25 minutes.
+From there, rent a bike or join a guided tour.

 Distance: 30km northeast